TomasVotruba/tomasvotruba.com/resources/posts/2017/2017-07-24-how-to-write-custom-fixer-for-php-cs-fixer-24.md

 ---
 id: 47
-title: "How to Write Custom Fixer for PHP CS Fixer 3"
+title: "How to Write Custom Fixer for PHP&nbsp;CS&nbsp;Fixer 3"
 perex: |
     You already know [how coding standard tools work with tokens and how to write a Sniff](/blog/2017/07/17/how-to-write-custom-sniff-for-code-sniffer-3/).

-     Today we'll explore another tool - [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and we get **from finding the smelly spot to fixing it**.
+     Today we'll explore another tool - [PHP CS Fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) and we get **from finding the smelly spot to fixing it**.

-updated_since: "October 2021"
+updated_since: "January 2023"
 updated_message: |
-    Updated ECS PHP configuration since **ECS 8** and PHP CS Fixer 3.
+    Updated with ECS 12 and `ECSConfig::configure()` simple way to work with configs.
 ---

 **Are you new to PHP Coding Standard Tools**?
 You can read intro [How PHP Coding Standard Tools Actually Work](/blog/2017/07/31/how-php-coding-standard-tools-actually-work/) to grasp the idea behind them.
 Or [just go on](https://www.youtube.com/watch?v=t99KH0TR-J4&feature=youtu.be&t=16) if you're ready to start...